Hello and welcome!

 "We humans are some strange and weird machines that you feed them with bread, wine, fish, and greens and they produce you a world full of sighs, laughter and dreams" N.Kazantzakis

-- In some recipes – like this mushroom risotto – cooking time and liquids required will depend not only on the type of the ingredients, but also on the type of the pot used (a pot with a large surface will result in liquids to evaporate more quickly) or the amount of heat during cooking (among other factors).
-This means that you’ll have to judge for your own when your food is perfectly cooked.
+- In some recipes – like this creamy mushroom risotto with porcini – cooking time and liquids required will depend not only on the type of the ingredients, but also on the type of the pot used (a pot with a large surface will result in liquids to evaporate more quickly) or the amount of heat during cooking (among other factors).
+This means that you’ll have to judge for yourself when the food is perfectly cooked.
 It’s OK!
 You will know.

 - In most recipes, the quantities of salt and pepper are based on personal preference.
 You should always taste your food and adjust salt accordingly.
 The salt I use is finely ground sea salt which means that if you use coarse salt you may need to increase the quantity a little bit.

 - Whenever you can, fry your potatoes in olive oil!

 - Oven baked Greek burgers (patties) and potatoes

 - Homemade cinnamon rolls recipe with the best icing

 - Best white chocolate cake recipe with white ganache